 - Engaging Minneapolis — course-embedded experiences that introduce you to our diverse urban community

-The Search for Meaning (REL 100 and a Religion elective) invites students to explore the College’s Lutheran heritage, gain literacy in religious traditions around the world, and reflect on their own beliefs, values, gifts and vocations.
+The Search for Meaning invites students to explore the College’s Lutheran heritage, gain literacy in religious traditions around the world, and reflect on their own beliefs, values, gifts and vocations.

-Liberal Arts Foundation Courses engages students in the discovery of a wide variety of disciplines.
-Most programs require students to take two courses from different departments in each of the four academic domains: natural science, social science, fine arts, and humanities.
+Liberal Arts Foundation Courses engage students in the discovery of a wide variety of disciplines essential for creative and informed lives in today’s world.
+Students take two courses from different departments in each of the four academic domains: natural sciences, social sciences, fine arts, and humanities.

-The Augsburg Experience helps students to apply their academic study to the broader community, either locally or globally.
-To fulfill this requirement, students can study abroad, complete an internship,conduct research with a professor, engage in community service-learning, or participate in an off-campus immersion project.
+The Augsburg Experience helps students to apply their academic study in the broader community, either locally or globally.
+To fulfill this requirement, students can study abroad, complete an internship, conduct research with a professor, engage in community service-learning, or participate in an off-campus immersion project.

-Keystone, usually completed in the senior year, is a culmination of the Augsburg academic experience.
-It aids students in identifying and synthesizing their liberal arts education, disciplinary knowledge, professional skills and vocational goals, and helps them to begin the transition life and work after graduation.
+The Keystone, usually completed in the senior year, is a culmination of the Augsburg academic experience.
+It aids students in identifying and synthesizing their liberal arts education, disciplinary knowledge, professional skills and vocational goals, and it helps students begin the transition to life and work after graduation.